henry314159/RubiksCube/README.md

-Y13 computer science A Level NEA project focusing on the Rubik's Cube.
+Y13 Computer Science A Level NEA project focusing on the Rubik's Cube.